 - All units and departments should demonstrate effective management of existing space allocations as criteria for making additional space requests.

-Executive Vice President (Co-Chair)
+Executive Vice President and Chief Financial Officer (Co-Chair)

 Assistant Vice President of Campus Life & Dean of Residence Life & Housing